M7moudx22/Quick-Hunt/README.md

 # Quick Hunt — README

-The application includes Quick_Hunt utilities; do not use this code to perform unlawful or unethical activities.
+Quick_Hunt utilities; do not use this code to perform unlawful or unethical activities.

 - Three main feature tabs:
   - JSON Generator